arnedesmedt/vue-ads-table-tree/README.md

 The design of the table is fully customizable.
 All rows, columns, cells can be changed.
 You can even apply a design for one specific row.
 That stays fixed after sorting the table.

+The columns and rows are also reactive.
+The only restriction is that you can't add child rows after you've added them initial or via the async child loader

 ## Demo

 I've written a demo in [JSFiddle](https://jsfiddle.net/arnedesmedt/7my8L42q)